 Your mortgage

 As a buyer, the biggest expense on closing is simply the mortgage!
-Although not a true closing cost, all the details of your mortgage are settled.
+Although not a true closing cost, all the details of your mortgage will settle up.
 You finally get the benefit of the best mortgage rate to start paying for your new home.

 Moving Expenses